 What are half-cut solar cells?

 With half-cut solar cells, the initial manufacturing process is the same.
-That is, the solar cells are still manufactured to a conventional size, such as 6 inches square.
+That is, the solar cells start as a conventional size, such as 6 inches square.

 What does a half-cut solar panel look like?